Thames Coast Kiwi Care

 Private landowners can choose to be part of the project if they wish to be and approve anything that happens on their land, including the number and location of traps and who has access to their land via an agreement or Memorandum of Understanding (MOU).
 The group does not interfere with landowner’s rights.

-We use DOC 200 traps in wooden boxes to target stoats and Connibear traps for feral cats.
+We use DOC200 & DOC250 traps in wooden boxes to target stoats and ferrets and SA2 traps for feral cats as well as 2 lines of Squawk Squad Goodnature A24's.
 Traps are serviced and baited with eggs or rabbit lure, once a month in winter and fortnightly in summer.
 Traps are checked mostly by volunteers.
 Our paid Coordinator liaises with trappers, the community, agencies and also audits trapping gear and trap lines, manages rosters and collates trapping data.